D-Genesis: Three Years after the Dungeons Appeared

 D-Genesis: Three Years after the Dungeons Appeared (Dジェネシス ダンジョンが出来て3年, D Jeneshisu Dungeon ga Dekite 3-nen) is a Japanese light novel series written by Tsuranori Kono and illustrated by ttl.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in June 2019.
 It was later acquired by Enterbrain who began publishing it in February 2020.
 A manga adaptation illustrated by Miya Taira began serialization in Kadokawa Shoten's seinen manga magazine Comp Ace in August 2020.

 Media

 Light novel

 Written by Tsuranori Kono, D-Genesis: Three Years after the Dungeons Appeared began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on June 1, 2019.
 It was later acquired by Enterbrain who began releasing it with illustrations by ttl on February 5, 2020.
-Ten volumes and a side story volume have been released as of June 2025.
+Eleven volumes and a side story volume have been released as of June 2026.
 The light novels are licensed in English by J-Novel Club.